Choose Language

 Supporting data like screenshots, tool outputs and methodologies used

-A strong report by experienced network pentesting teams provides your leadership team utmost clarity as to what must be done.
+A strong penetration testing report by experienced network pentesting teams provides your leadership team utmost clarity as to what must be done.

 Conclusion